|Maple leaf from my driveway|

 When you don't love, you don't suffer.
 The closer you are to someone spiritually and emotionally, the more you feel with them.
 This is why those who love others weep when others weep, and rejoice when others rejoice.

-This past August Linda and I celebrated forty-five years together.
+This past August Linda and I celebrated forty-seven years together.
 We rejoiced together, because we love each other!
-Over the years we have laughed much, and suffered much, together.
+Over the years we have laughed, and suffered, together.
 She enters into my pain and joy, and I enter into hers.
 Love embraces both the struggle and the victory.

 This produces a bountiful fruit of a love that is fully exemplified in Christ.
 In love, Jesus suffered.
 In suffering, Jesus loved.
 If this isn't happening, then it's less than love.